RebeccaMines/liftoff-assignments/C1-Online_Profiles/README.md

 https://www.linkedin.com/in/rebecca-mines-143ba0105/

 ### Resume
-Submitting resume to mentor in a different way.
+Submitting resume to mentor in a different way for privacy.

 > *Your GitHub repository is public* if you do not want to upload your resume to a public facing repository, talk with your mentor about an alternate way to submit this assignment.